 As suggested on the fifth property of the compound, water molecules are formed by the hydrogen bond, thus proving that water is a compound.

-6. Under ambient conditions, water is found in a liquid state as in lakes, seas, and oceans.
-However, water is the only compound on Earth that is present in all three forms of matter.
+Under ambient conditions, water is found in a liquid state as in lakes, seas, and oceans.
+However, water is the only compound on Earth present in all three forms of matter.

-Thus, water is present in the solid-state, liquid form, and gaseous state.
+Thus, water is present in solid, liquid, and gaseous states.
 The three phases are solid (ice or snow), liquid (water), and gaseous (water vapor).